 My role at Catching Lives is as an outreach worker, supporting homeless individuals in the Canterbury area.
 This can involve building a rapport with people who, for various reasons, choose not to access our centre with the goal being to work towards them accessing our services.
 It can also involve accompanying clients to appointments, such as at hospitals, GP surgeries, work interviews and to view housing.
 I also take a lead on securing items, such as furtniture, that can help clients make the transition from rough sleeping to accommodation.

 My role is to primarily work with the clients who access our centre and to support the General Manager with the day-to-day running of services.
-I also take the lead on supporting our volunteers who carry out a variety of roles within Catching Lives, and also students who are with us on placements.
+I also take the lead on supporting the students who join us on placements.

 I am from Canterbury and, after finishing studies at the University of Kent, began volunteering at Catching Lives in June 2013 as a kitchen volunteer.
 I enjoy working for Catching Lives as we are a charity that takes a holistic view of individuals, understanding that everyone is different and that people often have many overlapping support needs that cannot be addressed separately.

 I work two evenings a week as a youth worker at the nearby Thanington Neigbourhood Resource Centre, a position which is paid for by Catching lives in order to engage with young people in our community in a positive way.
 I am also involved in helping to organise (and take part in) many fundraising activities, such as abseils and sponsored walks.